Dividends on M1 Finance

-The ex-dividend date is the date by which you must own the stock to receive the dividend.
+This is the date by which you must own the stock to receive the dividend.
 It is often 1 day before the date of record.
-Ex-dividend simply means: at this date you are buying the stock without being entitled to the most recent dividend.
+Ex-dividend simply means: if you purchase the stock on this date you are NOT entitled to the most recent dividend.

-On the date of record (1 day after the ex-dividend date) the company records everyone who is entitled to receive a dividend.
+On the date of record (1 day after the ex-dividend date) the company will record everyone who is entitled to receive a dividend.

 Is this the same as a DRIP?